Evan7playz/3D-Video-Game/README.md

 A game where you can build with cubes.

 ## Installation
-Go to "main" and download the version you want.
+Go to [installations](./main/installations.md) to install the game.
-You can check [updates](./main/updates.md) for versions.

 ## Supported Operating Systems
 * Windows (7 or later)